ferielamira1/theGame/README.md

 # theGame

 For the implementation, Python  3.7 with Tensorflow  1.15.4 were used.
-The code can be found on is based on the core of RLCard , which is a toolkit for reinforcement learning in card games.
+The code is based on the core of RLCard , which is a toolkit for reinforcement learning in card games.
 Three types of agents were integrated: random, heuristic and a DQN-agent.
 The two first models serve to evaluate the DQN algorithm.

 Our system structure is relatively simple.
 - The "Game" folder contains a "Player "class, which contains information about the respective players and "Deck" class, which contains information about the common deck between all players.